thanmaimeher/api-testing-postman-collections/README.md

-# api-testing-postman-collections
+# api-testing-postman-collections-for-serviceNow
-A curated set of Postman collections demonstrating API testing workflows.
-Covers GET/POST/PUT/DELETE requests, authentication, environment setup, and reusable test cases
+This project demonstrates API testing with Postman by interacting with a ServiceNow Developer Instance.
+It includes collections that perform full CRUD operations (Create, Read, Update, Delete) on ServiceNow records through the Table API.
+The workflow covers authentication, request setup, JSON payload handling, and automated test scripts to validate responses.
+This repository serves as a practical example of using Postman for comprehensive REST API testing in real‑world QA scenarios.